sharafc/coding-guidelines/README.md

 ### JavaScript

 The general coding standards are derived from [Mozillas](https://developer.mozilla.org/en-US/docs/Web/JavaScript) coding standards for JavaScript with more specific ruling provided by [Douglas Crockford](http://javascript.crockford.com/code.html).
+Also the Coding Guidelines from [AirBnb](https://github.com/airbnb/javascript) are pretty awesome.

 **Notation**